aidarkhanov/data-structures/README.md

 The [`vec.h`](/vec.h) file contains a minimal implementation of a dynamic array, also known as a vector.
 It allows for the storage and manipulation of an array of integers with the ability to dynamically resize itself.

+### Hash Map

+The [`hmap.h`](/hmap.h) file demonstrates a basic hash map (or hash table) implementation.
+This data structure provides efficient data retrieval through key-value pairs and hashing to handle different types of data.

 ### Set